Home About Insights

 The New Flight Plan

-I broke it down word by word:
+I broke it down word by word into a clear framework they could understand:

-1. Experts in value proposition - Understanding customer pain points through questioning
+Understanding customer pain points through questioning

-2. Demonstrating solutions - Showing precisely how we solve specific issues
+Showing precisely how we solve specific issues

-3. Driving ROI - Articulating clear business value in financial terms
+Articulating clear business value in financial terms

 When it clicked...this was the face of 70% of my team that day.